slizaa/slizaa-website/site/content/documentation/quick_start.md

 title: Quick Start
 date: 2018-03-09
 publishdate: 2018-03-09
-doccats: ["Overview"]
+documentationCategories: ["Overview"]
-doccats_weight: 1
+documentationCategories_weight: 1
 ---

 Only have a few minutes?
-The Quick Start Guide is intended as a basic guide to help you get started using Slizaa to scan your software systems.<!--more-->
+The Quick Start Guide is intended as a basic guide to help you get started using Slizaa!<!--more-->

 ## Step 1: Download and install